Parks & People: A Declaration of Interdependence

 Crowd-resourcing our Greenspace: Crowdfunding as a Fundraising and Engagement Tool

 How can crowdfunding support park advocates in Atlanta and other great cities?
 Join ioby, a fundraising platform for communities, to hear real-life case studies of how neighborhood and parks groups from Brooklyn to Los Angeles use crowd-resourcing, a type of crowdfunding, to fund their neighborhood-transforming work.

 Just Green Enough: Contesting Environmental Gentrification

-Good to Great: The Life Cycle of a Park Conservancy
+Good to Great: The Growth Cycle of a Park Conservancy

 Learn the process by which a conservancy is able to take a park from good to great.
 This presentation will focus on the lifecycle, operations, funding mechanisms and donor relations of three Atlanta park conservancies: Piedmont Park Conservancy, Chastain Park Conservancy, and the Atlanta Memorial Park Conservancy.

 20/20 Vision: The Role of Park Pride's Visioning Program in Shaping the Future of Your Park

 Community groups with a united focus for their parks are in position to see great results.
 The three panelists will offer insights into how their communities developed visionary, neighbor-supported plans for their local greenspaces and leveraged those plans into capital improvements that re-defined their parks as desirable community amenities.

 Ayanna Williams, Park Pride

 The term "farm to plate" has been popularized by the local food movement to emphasize the importance and value of establishing a more direct relationship between farmers and consumers.
 This session will explore civic and agricultural benefits of growing food within City of Atlanta parks or "park to plate," and resources that are available.